heregreat/Profile/README.md

  - Automatically uncover deprecated APIs in 12 existing deep learning models, which helps explore developers' reactions to TensorFlow deprecated APIs.

- - Present a quantitative study about the impact of deprecated APIs in deep learning models accuracies.heir model if they did not migrate their code timely.
+ - Present a quantitative study about the impact of deprecated APIs in deep learning models accuracies.

 *An Empirical Study of the Impact of Architecture Refactoring on Software Performance*